CrowdStrike/foundry-js/.changeset/metal-eyes-dream.md

 [BREAKING] Refactor namespaces for consistency

-This change moves the Cloud APIs, which were previously access directly from the `FalconAPI` instance, to their own `.api` namespace.
+This change moves the Cloud APIs, which were previously accessed directly from the `FalconAPI` instance, to their own `.api` namespace.

 To migrate: